Background

 In this form of lucid dreaming, only the dream can be real and reality should be rendered a dream.

-And so the hallucinatory crazy making and cataclysmic, then one more of all romantic relationships with the narcissist, they have to do with the fantasy.
+And so the hallucinatory crazy making and cataclysmic end of all romantic relationships with the narcissist, they have to do with the fantasy.
 And they have to do with the narcissist desperate attempts to kill you and to suppress any sign of life in you.

 Pregnancy is therefore perceived as the mother of all challenges, the ultimate defiance, the epitome of rebellion, the most corrosive act within a shared fantasy.